 Session Descriptions Academic Standards Common Core ELA Common Core Math Session Four: Jobs All Around the Neighborhood Students learn that entrepreneurs create businesses, which provide jobs for families.
-Objectives: Students will: Identify the jobs people do Analyze their own skills to determine ways they can support family members SS1E3 Describe how people are both producers and consumers.SS1E4 Explain that people earn income by working and that they must make choices about how much to save and spend.IPS 11 draw conclusions and make generalizations.
+Objectives: Students will: Identify the jobs people do Analyze their own skills to determine ways they can support family members Social Studies 1 Unit 3 Decision Making Students will analyze decision making by determining that people make choices because of limited resources, identifying that incentives influence the choices we make, explaining that the consequences of choices lie in the future and identifying trade-offs as the options that people give up when they make a choice.
 Reading Foundations RF.1.1-4 Reading for Information RI.1.6-7 Writing W.1.5 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 1-2 4-5 7-8 Session Five: A New Business Students think like entrepreneurs and help advertise a new business needed in the neighborhood.
-Objectives: Students will: Describe one of the entrepreneurial characteristics- Satisfy a Need or Want SS1E3 Describe how people are both producers and consumers.
-IPS 11 draw conclusions and make generalizations Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1-2 L.1.4 Operations in Algebra OA.
+Objectives: Students will: Describe one of the entrepreneurial characteristics- Satisfy a Need or Want Social Studies 1 Unit 3 Decision Making Students will analyze decision making by determining that people make choices because of limited resources, identifying that incentives influence the choices we make, explaining that the consequences of choices lie in the future and identifying trade-offs as the options that people give up when they make a choice.
+Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1-2 L.1.4 Operations in Algebra OA.
 1 ELO OA 6-7 Measurement and Data 1.MD.C.4 Mathematical Practices 2-4 7-8